Toronto News | Weather & Traffic | CTV News Toronto

 2018 Canadian Screen Awards honour national media

-The Academy of Canadian Cinema and Television announced nominations in the film, television and digital media categories for the 2018 Canadian Screen Awards, in Toronto on Tuesday, January 16, 2018.
+FILE - The Academy of Canadian Cinema and Television announced nominations in the film, television and digital media categories for the 2018 Canadian Screen Awards, in Toronto on Tuesday, January 16, 2018.
 THE CANADIAN PRESS/Christopher Katsarov

 TORONTO -- CBC was the big winner on the first of several gala nights for this year's Canadian Screen Awards.